tjdwill/ewi/journal.md

 ## Journal

+### 26 December 2024

+- Decided to change the EWIUi tester to hold the EWIUi object within its layout.
+Now, I don't have to overload relevant display functions; Qt will handle it for me.
+- Refactored `EmployeeRecordIOUtils` to allow individual entry exports.
+The idea is to provide the means to export newly created entries to a temp file for data loss prevention.
+This will need additional thought, but at the mechanism is there now.
+- Had to change the survey response signal to include the survey type in the transmission.
+- Implemented `ewiQt::EWIUi` about page.

 ### 25 December 2024

 I realized that I forgot to include the personal survey results in the ewi calculation